 The words “jail” and “prison” may seem interchangeable and criminal lawyers or defense attorneys who throw them around frequently may forget to explain the differences.
-These terms couldn’t be more different, and it’s imperative to know what you may possibly be facing if police contact you about sex crime charges in Edgewater, Aurora, or Lakewood.
+These terms couldn't be more different, and it's imperative to know what you may possibly be facing if police contact you about sex crime charges in Arapahoe County.
 It is helpful to break down the differences in two ways: geography and time spent incarcerated.

 Colorado Jails Run by County Sheriffs

 Each of the 64 counties in Colorado has their own jail which is run by the county sheriff.
 Denver, Arapahoe, and Adams County all have a jail where they send individuals after they have been arrested on suspicion of or having been caught in the act of a crime.
 This is the first stop in the criminal justice proceedings after an arrest in Larimer, Weld, Douglas, and Jefferson County.
 An individual is arrested and taken to the county jail where they will be held until bond is set (usually the next day) and will only have to stay there until they are bonded out.

 Here are some of the jails we visit clients at in Colorado:

 Jails are also utilized when individuals are convicted of misdemeanor crimes.
 Those types of crimes usually have a maximum two year sentence and don't normally require any type of intense rehabilitation, job training, or therapy.
 There are instances, though very rare, where sex crime charges of Sexual Assault on a Client by a Psychotherapist (CRS 18-3-405.5), Unlawful Sexual Contact (CRS 18-3-404), or Indecent Exposure (CRS 18-7-302) could result in a jail term as opposed to a prison sentence.
 With sex offenses, mandatory sex offender treatment and therapy is common.

 Colorado Prisons Overseen By Colorado Department of Corrections